kjubie/MHWSteamWorksClicker/README.md

 ## Stopping
 Press 'end' key to end the program.

-## Requrements
+## Requirements
 - Python (of course)
 - pynput

 ## Upcoming Changes
-Currently the program does not account for the cats that tell you what you need to press.
+Currently the program does not account for the palicos that tell you what you need to press.
-I am working on capturing the screen and telling if the cats are active or not.
+I am working on capturing the screen and telling if the palicos are active or not.
 If they are active the program should then be able to recognize the correct button and press it.